 Some 40% of news-coverage is within 30 miles of Carlisle and a further 40% is within an hour’s travel time by car or by train from the city (this takes in much of Dumfries and Galloway, the western end of the Scottish Borders and most of South and West Cumbria).
 For north-west Cumbria, around Maryport and Aspatria 40% of the coverage on ITV1 Border’s week-nightly news-programme Lookaround is Immediate Local, that is within 30 minutes’ travel time or 25 miles (whichever is the greater distance).
 In addition, some 50 to 60% of news- coverage is about Cumbria in these bulletins.
 Occasionally, where relevant, there will also be coverage about Newcastle Airport, the Covid- 19 Nightingale Hospital in Gateshead, a major crash on the M6 in Lancashire- or unemployment rates for all of North West England which augments Regional identity and provides North Cumbrians with news about happenings outside ITV1 Border’s transmission area where the programmers consider such news is relevant to their viewers.

-ITV1 Border, with its flagship Lookaround programme serves North Cumbria very well and (for viewers in southern Scotland) there is bespoke Scottish political and other programming through programmes such as Border Life and Representing Border: The ideal news-coverage for North Cumbria would be 80% coverage within an area extending from Dumfries in the north and south to Kendal, westwards to St Bees Head and east to Upper Teesdale and westernmost Northumberland: A 20% covering major happenings across the rest of Dumfries and Galloway, the western Scottish Borders western Northumberland, Durham and northern North Yorkshire as far east as the A1 and southwards across South Cumbria and Lancashire.
+ITV1 Border, with its flagship Lookaround programme serves North Cumbria very well and (for viewers in southern Scotland) there is bespoke Scottish political and other programming through programmes such as Border Life and Representing Border: The ideal news-coverage for North Cumbria would be 80% coverage within an area extending from Dumfries in the north and south to Kendal, westwards to St Bees Head and east to Upper Teesdale and westernmost Northumberland: The remaining 20% of news- output would ideally cover major happenings across the rest of Dumfries and Galloway, the western Scottish Borders western Northumberland, Durham and northern North Yorkshire as far east as the A1 and southwards across South Cumbria and Lancashire.
 ITV1 Border (England) actually provides about 60% coverage within the Immediate Local zone.

 A further 20% is within the outer (regional) zone up to an hour’s travel time away from North Cumbria.
 About 20% of the news- coverage, that news about the Berwick-upon-Tweed area in North Northumberland, the north-eastern end of the Scottish Borders and far west Stranraer and southern Ayrshire in south-west Scotland are the only news-items that are not local to North Cumbrian viewers- being about happenings well over an hour’s drive away.
 ITV1 Border’s flagship news- programme usually misses out some serious happenings from places just within an hour’s travel time to the south and east of Carlisle and Penrith, namely western Northumberland as far as east Newcastle, Weardale and Teesdale in County Durham- and Lancashire, most of which is within an hour of Penrith by train.
 From just north of Carlisle, towns like Motherwell and Lanark in south-west Scotland are within an hour’s drive up the M74 but are they are just beyond the area that ITV Border covers in news-output.